ryanpecha/Git-Visualizer/GitVisualizer/GitVisualizer/backend/GitHubAPI_for_backend.md

 - userGitHubURL: A String for the Github user profile page.

 ## API:
-- createAuthenticatedGit(int i): returns a String URL for which you can use git clone on that URL.
+- CreateAuthenticatedGit(int i): returns a String URL for which you can use git clone on that URL.
 The parameter selects which element of **repos** you can to retrieve.
   For Backend developers: Using git clone with this will actually bypass any needs to enter password for future git pull/push.
 There might also be other functionalities being bypassed as well.

 - None of the methods below should block.
 Hopefully, your frontend UI won't freeze due to the following methods: